Chapter 7: Relative Heaven

 The pool from which those with the kind of merit necessary for selection thus becomes a self-perpetuating clique which cannot be broken.
 Its meritocratic ethos filters down to permeate every corner of business and society.
 Hence the unassailable position of merit as a fundamental value in public opinion.

 Most people I meet hold merit to be a moral value.
 If one works hard and does one's best then one should be rewarded in corresponding proportion with the necessaries and luxuries of life.
-But for society to be able to reward a meritous person in right measure, society must first measure his merit.
-Here society reduces to those who govern it - politically and economically - at every level of command from office supervisor to prime minister.
-Thus one's measured degree of merit is not the effort and virtue one actually puts into one's work.
-It is instead the degree of effort and virtue which one's superiors perceive one to put into one's work.
+But for society to be able to reward a meritous person, in right measure, society must first measure his merit.
+Consequently, society quantifies the merit of those who govern it, politically and economically, at every level of command from office supervisor to prime minister.
+Notwithstanding, this is a purely subjective quantification.
+One's measured degree of merit, therefore, is not the effort and virtue one actually puts into one's work.
+It is instead the degree of effort and virtue which society - as represented by one's superiors - perceives one to put into one's work.
 And it is this which determines the measure of the reward one will actually receive.

 What a meritocratic society perceives is what its ruling or influential class of educated or skilled people perceive.
 But nobody can see anything other than from the